 10 Best things to do in Sorrento Italy

 One of the most beautiful, yet also affordable summer holiday destinations in Italy is Sorrento.
 Below you’ll find the best things to do in Sorrento at night, along with other of the top 10 things to do in Sorrento Italy.
-You’ll see some places to stay in Sorrento if you need some recharge, and you want to take a relaxing holiday in Italy as well!
+You’ll see some places to stay in Sorrento if you need some recharge, and if you want to take a relaxing holiday in Italy as well!
+Make sure you check our list of the best places to stay in Sorrento, gyms, and restaurants in Sorrento, so we can make sure your vacation will be perfect!

 1. Old Town and the Piazza Tasso